 The complexity of software products makes it vital to select the proper and comprehensive testing approach.
 The choice of the right testing model may directly affect the speed of project delivery and efficiency of testing itself.

 Waterfall model.
 The classical model of test process organization that involves Test phase after Development is done.
-Waterfall model is used only when the requirements to the project are clear and fixed.
+The waterfall model is used only when the requirements to the project are clear and fixed.

 V-model.
 In order to eliminate those iterations and time loses the V-model is applied instead.